Orange County Fire Authority

-The Orange County Fire Authority (OCFA) is the agency that provides fire protection and emergency medical services for unincorporated areas of Orange County and 23 contract cities in the county: Aliso Viejo, Buena Park, Cypress, Dana Point, Garden Grove, Irvine, La Palma, Laguna Hills, Laguna Niguel, Laguna Woods, Los Alamitos, Mission Viejo, Rancho Santa Margarita, Santa Ana, San Clemente, San Juan Capistrano, Seal Beach, Stanton, Tustin, Villa Park, Westminster and Yorba Linda.
+The Orange County Fire Authority (OCFA) is the joint powers authority that provides fire protection and emergency medical services for unincorporated areas of Orange County and 23 contract cities in the county: Aliso Viejo, Buena Park, Cypress, Dana Point, Garden Grove, Irvine, La Palma, Laguna Hills, Laguna Niguel, Laguna Woods, Los Alamitos, Mission Viejo, Rancho Santa Margarita, Santa Ana, San Clemente, San Juan Capistrano, Seal Beach, Stanton, Tustin, Villa Park, Westminster and Yorba Linda.
 There are 7 divisions and 11 battalions.

 History

 Prior to 1980, the Orange County Fire Department, as it was then known, was operated by CAL FIRE under contract.
 In May 1980, the Orange County Fire Department was formed to serve the county.
 Over the next decade, multiple new cities were formed from what had been unincorporated areas of the county.
 Many of these cities chose to contract with the OCFD for fire services.
 In 1991 the OCFD began exploring the possibility of reorganizing as a separate agency, first as a Special District and then as a Joint Powers Authority.
 The County filed for bankruptcy in December 1994, which further encouraged Orange County Fire Department to reorganize as a JPA, known as the Orange County Fire Authority.
 In 2012 the Orange County Fire Authority absorbed the Santa Ana Fire Department.
 In, January 2017, OCFA Station 61 in the city of Buena Park Caught fire.
 Station 61 is just adjacent to the rear of Knotts Berry Farm.
 The incident occurred around 3 A.M.
 Engine 61 was en route to a medical emergency at the time but was quickly cancelled when Engine 61 returned.
 The station was engulfed in flames.
 No one was injured in the event and all were able to safely escape.
 A $1,000,000 ladder truck was lost in the blaze, which was the 2006 American Lafrance Truck 61.
 In 2018, Station 61 was reconstructed on 7440 La Palma Ave, nearly a block away from the old location.
 In 2019 the OCFA absorbed the Garden Grove Fire Department.
 Later that year, the City of Placentia, California decided that it would leave the OCFA and create its own fire department, Placentia Fire and Life Safety Department.
 Placentia, California is the first city to leave the authority.